lammertb/libhttp/README.md

 DO NOT APPLY fixes copied from Mongoose to this project to prevent GPL tainting.
 Since 2013 CivetWeb and Mongoose are developed independently.
 By now the code base differs, so patches cannot be safely transfered in either direction.

-Some guidelines can be found in [docs/Contribution.md](https://github.com/civetweb/civetweb/blob/master/docs/Contribution.md).
+Some guidelines can be found in [docs/Contribution.md](docs/Contribution.md).

 ### Authors

-CivetWeb is based on the Mongoose project.
+LibHTTP is based on CivetWeb which in turn is based on the Mongoose project.
 The original author of Mongoose was Sergey Lyubka (Copyright (c) 2004-2013 Sergey Lyubka, MIT license).

 However, in August 16, 2013, the [license of Mongoose has been changed](https://groups.google.com/forum/#!topic/mongoose-users/aafbOnHonkI) after writing and distributing the original code this project is based on.
-The license change used to be described on the Mongoose Wikipedia page as well, but it's getting deleted there regularly.

 CivetWeb has been forked from the last MIT version of Mongoose.
 Since 2013, CivetWeb has seen many improvements from various authors (Copyright (c) 2013-2016 the CivetWeb developers, MIT license).
-A list of authors can be found in [CREDITS.md](https://github.com/civetweb/civetweb/blob/master/CREDITS.md).
+A list of authors can be found in [CREDITS.md](CREDITS.md).

+LibHTTP has been forked from a 2016 version of CivetWeb.
+It contains all updates in CivetWeb upto the moment of forking and updates of later dates in CivetWeb may be used in LibHTTP because they both use the same license.
+It is expected though that both projects will go in different directions though so future compatibility is not guaranteed.

-Using the CivetWeb project ensures the MIT licenses terms are applied and GPL cannot be imposed on any of this code as long as it is sourced from here.
+Using the LibHTTP project ensures the MIT licenses terms are applied and GPL cannot be imposed on any of this code as long as it is sourced from here.
 This code will remain free with the MIT license protection.